TEFL in São Paulo takes place in a prime location in São Paulo’s most elegant district–Consolação.

 Teaching English in Brazil is not going to make you rich.
 Expect all your rewards to come in the non-monetary sense.
 Illusions of making easy money will see you walking away disappointed.
 Aim to cover your living expenses but don’t expect to be living the high life.
 You can eventually earn reasonable money (compared to Brazilian wages), but it takes some time and effort to set yourself up and develop contacts with business professionals who can afford to pay more.

 The easiest place to find work, and the highest paying work, is in São Paulo.
 With almost 20 million people, São Paulo is the business capital of Brazil and largest city in South America.
 Consequently, there are a lot of wealthy business professionals in the market for English teachers.
 One issue is that the people who can pay good money work long hours, so demand for your services will be high either early in the morning or in the evening.
 The challenge is to fill the middle of your day with bookings.
+In times where online teaching is more and more in demand, it’s no longer a problem to find work to fill up one’s day.

 Schools pay approximately R$22 – R$28 an hour.
 For private lessons, you can charge anywhere from R$30 – R$60/hour depending on your experience and ability to find high-paying clients.
 Students usually pay around R$50 – R$60 for private classes; so this is probably the upper limit of what you can charge.
 If you’ve got people paying these rates, consider yourself successful.